Teen Mom's Amber Portwood Arrested for Domestic Battery

 Amber Portwood is in trouble with the law again and is back behind bars.

 The 29-year-old Teen Mom star was arrested and booked in jail on Friday on a domestic battery charge in her native Indiana, legal records show.
-The alleged victim was not named and more details were not provided.
 A hearing has been set for next week.

+Police said in a statement to E!
+News that on Friday just after 3:00 a.m., officers were dispatched to a residence after receiving a call about a disturbance.
+Upon arrival, they spoke to a male victim who stated that he and Portwood, his live-in-girlfriend, had gotten into a disagreement and that she assaulted him while he was holding their one-year-old child.
+Police said officers spoke to Portwood at the scene and then arrested her for her alleged actions in this incident.

-Portwood's boyfriend Andrew Glennon, father of one of her two children, one-year-old son James, has not commented.
+Reps for Portwood and her boyfriend Andrew Glennon, father of their one-year-old son James, have not commented publicly.

 Portwood has gotten into trouble with the law several times in past years.